310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora frown %}
-That’s not something *you* should be saying, and it kinda peeves me off hearing it from you… It feels like you're just lecturing a spoiled kid who doesn't listen.
+That’s not something *you* should be saying, and it kinda peeves me hearing it from you… It feels like you're just lecturing a spoiled kid who doesn't listen.

 But at the same time… you’ve got a point.
 The worst thing you can do is to give up.
 Not everything’s gonna turn out the way you want it to, so you have to persevere, overcome, and move on.